lerato1ofone/1OFONE-TheProject-StrapiBlog/README.md

-# Strapi application for 1 OF ONE - The Project - Blog
+# Innanet me → Blog

-This Strapi Application is the Headless CMS Used for 1 OF ONE - The Project, Blog.
+This Strapi Application is the Headless CMS used for the blog on my personal website.